-- Per Depauw policy, masks are required in class.

-- Please respect physical distancing as much as possible, while also interacting with the space in a way that best meets the needs of your body.
-You are welcome to sit on the floor if you need to, stand up to stretch, or take a brief break from class by stepping outside. - Please do not eat or drink in class due to covid precautions - Technology: computers/phones are useful tools for learning, but can also be distracting to others.
+- Per Depauw policy, masks are required in class. - Please respect physical distancing as much as possible, while also interacting with the space in a way that best meets the needs of your body.
+You are welcome to sit on the floor if you need to, stand up to stretch, or take a brief break from class by stepping outside. - Please do not eat or drink in class due to covid precautions (you can leave the class to drink/eat if you need to tend to your body in that way) - Technology: computers/phones are useful tools for learning, but can also be distracting to others.
 Please be thoughtful and intentional about your use of computers/phones during discussion - You are welcome to knit, draw, play with (quiet) fidgets, again just be mindful of others